 3. Request Interview Skills Training

 Conducting interviews is an acquired and practiced skill.
 Before undertaking interviews, ensure that you receive appropriate training either from internal HR or an external provider.
 This should include a focus on competency-based interview-style questions (an example based questioning style which research has shown to be more effective than traditional unstructured approaches) and the use of role play to practice your newly acquired skills.
-Increased skill will also lead you to increased confidence, allowing you to get the most out of the selection process and choose the best possible candidate.
+Increased skill will also lead you to increased confidence, allowing you to get the most out of the selection process and implementing the best possible process for choosing candidates.

 This article first appeared in the business section of The Sunday Independent on November 4th 2018, and the original version can be viewed here.